Charing Cross, Euston and Hampstead Railway: Embankment, 1910–1914

 In November 1910, the LER published notice of a bill to revive the unused 1902 permission to continue the line from Charing Cross to Embankment.
 The extension was planned as a single tunnel, running in a loop under the Thames, connecting the ends of the two existing tunnels.
 Trains were to run in one direction around the loop stopping at a single-platform station constructed to provide an interchange with the BS&WR and MDR at Embankment station.
-The bill received assent as the London Electric Railway Act, 1911 on 2 June 1911.
+The bill received assent as the London Electric Railway Act 1911 (1 & 2 Geo.
+5. c. xxix) on 2 June 1911.
 The loop was constructed from a large excavation north-west of the MDR station and was connected to the sub-surface line with escalators.
 The station opened on 6 April 1914 as: